vidyadhar24/Python_home/README.md

 # Python_home #
 This includes all the files and the code of my Learnings and recreational projects

-### The Following are the few projects made out of curiosity while learning which made me learn a lot about programming and about Python.  ###
+### The Following are the few projects made out of curiosity which made me learn a lot about programming and Python.  ###
 ---
 ## 1. Smart Dictionary ##
 ### A Dictionary Application that fetches the meaning of the words in real time, using an API ###